nicotyze/Webrtc-H264Capturer/README.md

 -------------------

 Workarounds to use external H.264 video encoders in WebRTC Native C++ source code.
+The main purpose of this project is to allow using different kinds of video sources with WebRTC.
+Hence, Webrtc-H264Capturer makes it possible:

+ - To use any video sources (not only webcams).
+ - To use any H.264 encoder (not only OpenH264), especially hardware implementations.

+The proposed approach does not require transcoding => low CPU usage.
 A fake YUV capturer is used to write the H.264 elementary stream.
 Then, H.264 encoding (OpenH264) is bypassed and the elementary stream is directly packetized.

 A web client is also provided in order to perform video streaming between WebRTC Native C++ and a web browser.